-Continuing on my recap on Gwangju – in this city I hadn’t much sightseeing to do, but only included a visit to Songjeong market, some watching-out for architecture along the way.
-My main focus was actually all about the 5.18 Gwangju Uprising event.
-Additionally, on my trip so far, I had gotten 2 similar recommendation when I spoke to travellers or my airbnb host about this – “Have you watch ‘I’m just a Taxi Driver’ – the movie?”
+In the city of Gwangju, I hadn’t much sightseeing to do, but only included a visit to Songjeong market, some watching-out for architecture along the way.
+My main focus was actually on the 5.18 Gwangju Uprising event.
+Additionally, on my trip so far, I had gotten 2 similar recommendation when I spoke to travellers or my airbnb host about this.
+“Have you watch ‘I’m just a Taxi Driver’ – the movie?”

 Day 7 – Evening

-Came back from my Damyang day trip, although exhausted I continued on my itinerary, very much anticipating the 5.18 Memorial Park.
+I returned to Gwangju after my Damyang day trip.
+Although exhausted, I continued on my next itinerary item, the very much anticipated 5.18 Memorial Park.

 18th May Memorial Park